Alberta has one of the largest, youngest and fastest-growing Indigenous

+MONTHLY!
 CONNECTIONS is an ALIGN monthly epublication with indigenous stories, resources and information.
 We would love to highlight you (or someone you know) in a future edition of Connections!
-Email us at [email protected] with your story idea and the wonderful things you have going on!
+Email us at [email protected]a with your story idea and the wonderful things you have going on!

 Aboriginal Awareness’s Aboriginal Cultural Awareness Online is the product of a collaborative partnership between the Indigenous Leadership Development Institute and Millbrook Technologies, and endorsed by the Assembly of First Nations.

 Alanis Obomsawin (Abenaki): is a documentary filmmaker whose more than 40 films have chronicled indigenous life in Canada from the 1971 debut Christmas at Moose Factory to her most famous work Kanehsatake: 270 Years of Resistance.

 Alberta Education’s Walking Together: First Nations, Métis and Inuit Perspectives in Curriculum is an online tool designed to inform educators about the beliefs, experiences and worldviews of First Nations, Métis and Inuit in our province and includes a resource, “Healing Historical Trauma,” which provides historically accurate, first-hand accounts of residential school survivors.